praveer-kg/Causal-Inference-Football-Toy-Model/README.md

 ```

 The function $fixtures\textunderscore table$  reads in data from <var>Teams</var> and <var>Opponents</var> to create a dictionary of Data Frames, one for each team.
-These DFs contain general data about individual fixtures as well as links to detailed match reports for each fixture.
+These DFs contain general data about individual fixtures as well as links to detailed match reports for each fixture:

 ```python
 def fixtures_table(team,team_link,opponents):